rubiojr/risor-docbot/api.md

 ### m1

-This is an example method for `obj`.
+Example method for the object.

 #### Returns